Sunday, September 23, 2007

 Firenze (Florence), Italy - 22-23 September 2007

-Enough with the ranting on my parking (mis)adventure.
-After a simple self-service dinner at a restaurant nearby, we walked to the DOM center to take in the cool night air and people watch.
-On the walk back, two fun-loving Italian ladies approached me and asked if I thought the pair of sunglasses that one of them was wearing looked nice on her.
-I looked at both of them and said "But it's night time now...?"
-It was stupid but the three of us spontaneously burst out in laughter.
-What a nice end to a stressful day. :D
+Enough with the ranting about my parking (mis)adventure!
+After a simple self-service dinner at a nearby restaurant, we walked to the Duomo area to take in the cool night air and people-watch.
+On our stroll back, two fun-loving Italian ladies approached me and asked if I thought the pair of sunglasses looked nice on one of them.
+I paused, looked at both of them, and simply responded, "But it's nighttime now...?"
+It was a silly thing to say, but the three of us spontaneously burst into laughter.
+What a perfect, lighthearted end to an otherwise stressful day.

-Above left: Menelaus supporting the body of Patroclus; Above right: the back of the sculpture of The Rape of the Sabine Women
+Above left: the back of the sculpture of The Rape of the Sabine Women; Above right: Hercules and Nessus, a Renaissance sculpture by Giambologna (Jean Boulogne)

 Photos of The Baptistery (Battistero) below: